shroglck/oss-enterprise/docs/comms-guidelines.md

 # Organization and repository structure

-All our repositories are housed within the Octocorp organization.
+All our repositories are housed within the Octocorp organization.vbb

 # Maintainer responsibilities